Orange Chocolate Hot Cross Buns

 chocolate orange hot cross buns

 These orange chocolate hot cross buns are a delicious twist on an Easter recipe classic.
 It combines the soft hot cross buns’ orange flavor with the cocoa and chocolate chips in my double chocolate hot cross buns.
+The result is a beautiful hybrid hot cross bun with the best flavors from both.

 • Cocoa powder – You can use natural cocoa powder or dutch-processed cocoa powder.